JuliaHEP/ROOT.jl/README.md

 > h = TH1D("hist", "My Hist", Int32(10), 0.0, 100.0)
 ~~~

-This will create a new executable `julia` in the ROOT.jl package directory.
-This must be used as the julia interpreter if you want to simultaneously use ROOT.
+This will create a new executable `julia` in the `ROOT.jl` package directory.
+This **must** be used as the julia executable if you want to simultaneously use ROOT.

 # Usage

 Short examples are given under the `example` directory.
 In general, the use pattern is very similar to PyROOT.
 One should keep in mind that every `TObject` in julia is a pointer to an object allocated on the heap (using `new` in C++).